Define the resources for your app

 integration into your frontend or federated API.

-Each endpoint requires a unique name, specified as a key containing only alphanumeric characters and hyphens.
+Each endpoint requires a unique name, specified as a key containing only

-for this endpoint type.
+for this endpoint type./

 or